risc0/risc0/website/docs/zkvm/developer-guide/profiling.md

 let exec = default_executor();
 exec.execute_elf(env, FIBONACCI_ELF)?;
 ```
+This will only [execute] the guest code, without generating a [receipt].

 5. Write out the profile
 ```rust
 if let Some(ref mut p) = profiler {